JiangtianPan/JiangtianPan.github.io/README.md

 - ***Loss Function Design***: Formulated gradient loss, edge loss, and mask loss functions to ensure robust model performance under challenging conditions.

 - ***Deployment***: Developed an efficient pipeline with pre-processing and post-processing stages running on GPU, and model inference on NPU.
-Integrated this algorithmic module into the XIAOMI 12 Pro smartphone.
+Integrated this algorithmic module into the XIAOMI 12 Pro smartphone. -->

+> Real-Time Frame Interposition and Motion Deblur in Mobile Devices:
+- **CNN Construction**: Constructed a sophisticated two-stage model rooted in [SuperSloMo](https://arxiv.org/pdf/1712.00080.pdf) architecture, focusing on optical flow prediction and frame restoration.

+- **Computational Efficiency**: Reduced model FLOPs significantly by employing distillation and pruning techniques.

+- **Unsupervised Learning Strategy**: Proposed an unsupervised learning approach, enabling effective model training on Adobe240fps and UCF101 datasets.

+- **Parallel Computing Pipeline Built**: Engineered a high-performance computing pipeline utilizing OpenCL for GPU-based calculations and VCap for NPU operations.
+Achieved a substantial reduction in pipeline latency, from 150 ms/frame to 25 ms/frame.

 > Real-World Blind Super-Resolution via Feature Matching:
 - ***Constructed a VQGAN based model***: Incorporated Residual Modules, Swin Transformer Block, Codebook, and Feature Matching Module to blind enhance video resolution from 720p to 1440p.